namlani/FPS-Demo/README.md

 # FPS-Demo

-A first person shooter/platformer coded in C# using the Unity 3D engine/framework.
+A first person shooter/platformer coded in C# using Unity 3D.
 Textures and AI Models were created in Photoshop and Blender, and all music and sounds are original and were recorded in Ableton Live using live instruments and [Bfxr](http://www.bfxr.net/).

 Check out the project [here](http://namlani.me) for a demo video and to try the game itself.